 The neighboring town of Strasburg is home to the Railroad Museum of Pennsylvania, a perfect stop for train lovers.
 If you are traveling with a Thomas the Tank Engine fan, check their site to see when Thomas will be in town.

-Pennsylvania Dutch Country is full of family-style hotels and motels.
-In Lancaster, Willow Valley Resort has 3 pools, an indoor water playground, and family activities.
+Pennsylvania Dutch Country is full of family-style hotels, motels and campsites like Circle M. In Lancaster, Willow Valley Resort has three pools, an indoor water playground, and family activities.
 There is a good restaurant and bakery on premises.
 Other establishments are not lacking in this part of the world.
-Many offer unlimited portions of hearty local favorites, like shoofly pie and chicken and dumplings.
+Many, like Miller’s or Kate’s Amish Cooking, offer huge portions of hearty local favorites, like biscuits, shoofly pie and chicken and dumplings.

 Day 3: Lancaster to Gettysburg – 55 Miles